 Many of the Peninsula Medical School (PMS) graduates work in the South West and some are now consultants in local hospitals.
 The undergraduate medical course is 5-6 years in length which can be a big financial burden.

-The PMS is doing much to widen access to the medical course and providing help to students can enable them to complete the course when unexpected circumstances arise.
+The PMS is doing much to widen access to medical training by providing help to students to enable them to complete the course when unexpected circumstances arise.
 View Student Support page.

 Your support for the future

-The Peninsula Medical School is fantastic, providing support for the health services of Devon and Cornwall now, and preparing to conquer new peaks of achievement through their exceptional research in the future.
+The University Peninsula Medical School is a fantastic resource, providing support for the health services of Devon and Cornwall in the present and, through its exceptional research programmes, preparing to conquer new peaks of achievement in the future.

-They really do deserve your support, through the Peninsula Medical Foundation, for their work; we all may benefit from it in years to come.
+Its scientists really do deserve your support and this can be accomplished through the work of the Peninsula Medical Foundation – we will all benefit in the years to come.